tarek-elakermi/Data_load_and_dataviz/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Create Virtual Envirenment
+first `python -m venv myenv` than activate the envirenment `source myenv/bin/activate` than install required packages in requirenment.txt `pip install -r`

+## for Angular
+`npm install` than `ng serve -o`

+## for database
+you should run load_data.py and application.py to fetch data and save it in the database